toolness/epr-checklist/README.md

 A lot of people knew Sandy was coming but didn’t know how to prepare, and this is what usually happens a lot before disasters.
-Existing resources such as the checklists by the American Red Cross, FEMA, OEM, and CDC contain many elemnts that are only applicable to certain demographics and specific levels of urgency; this culminates in a flood of confusing information with a lot of noise in it.
+Existing resources such as the checklists by the American Red Cross, FEMA, OEM, and CDC contain many elements that are only applicable to certain demographics and specific levels of urgency; this culminates in a flood of confusing information with a lot of noise in it.